chrisfenner/tcg-markdown-examples/lorem.md

 version: 0.2
 revision: 19
 date: 2022/08/14
-type: GUIDANCE
+type: SPECIFICATION
 status: DRAFT
 lot: true
 lof: true
-template: bluetop
 ...

 ---

 # Disclaimers, Notices, and License Terms

-THIS GUIDANCE DOCUMENT IS PROVIDED "AS IS" WITH NO WARRANTIES WHATSOEVER, INCLUDING ANY WARRANTY OF MERCHANTABILITY, NONINFRINGEMENT, FITNESS FOR ANY PARTICULAR PURPOSE, OR ANY WARRANTY OTHERWISE ARISING OUT OF ANY PROPOSAL, SPECIFICATION OR SAMPLE.
+THIS SPECIFICATION IS PROVIDED "AS IS" WITH NO WARRANTIES WHATSOEVER, INCLUDING ANY WARRANTY OF MERCHANTABILITY, NONINFRINGEMENT, FITNESS FOR ANY PARTICULAR PURPOSE, OR ANY WARRANTY OTHERWISE ARISING OUT OF ANY PROPOSAL, SPECIFICATION OR SAMPLE.